saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-on-oci/README.md

 ![](images/comp2.png)

-In the navigation pane on the left, click Swift Passwords.
-Click Generate Password.
+Click Generate Auth Token.
-Enter a description for the password, and click Generate Password.
+Enter a description for the Token, and click Generate Token.

 ![](images/oci.12.png)

-:memo: Copy and store the generated password.
+:memo: Copy and store the generated Token.
 You will need it later while creating the Java Cloud Service instance.

-:information_source: Swift Password is used for Swift client to access Object Storage for the purposes of backing up an Oracle Database System (DB System) database and JCS.
+:information_source: Auth Token  is used for Swift client to access Object Storage for the purposes of backing up an Oracle Database System (DB System) database and JCS.
 OpenStack Object Storage (swift) is used for redundant, scalable data storage using clusters of standardized servers to store petabytes of accessible data.
 It is a long-term storage system for large amounts of static data, which can be retrieved and updated.

 #### 2. Provision DBCS service in OCI using PSM ####